 [1] A few years later, it did work in spectacular fashion in the Defenders.

 [2] Compare the Avengers to the X-Men, whose book debuted the same month as theirs.
 "X-Men" was about an enigmatic professor's efforts to secretly recruit and train an army of natural born super-beings--mutants--to help protect mankind from other mutant super-beings.
 The world they're trying to protect hates and fears them, to use the oft-quoted phrase, and for contrast, the ideological conflict between the professors' approach to it and that of mutant supremacist Magneto is set up almost immediately.
 Besides telling a great story, a marvelous metaphorical richness underpins the proceedings.
-The X-Men was a book
+The X-Men was a book about something.

 I'm leaving out a lot in that description, of course, but even that helps make the point--there's that much to leave out.
 The Avengers, on the other hand, is "about," to quote the nail-on-the-head assessment of a usenet poster, "a bunch of random heroes fighting a bunch of random villains."
 Period.